lhiwaya/Usability-Stroke-Apps/README.md

 # Research Data Repository

-This repository contains supplementary files for the research study "On the Usability of mHealth Stroke Apps."
+This repository contains supplementary files for the research study "Usability and Accessibility in mHealth Stroke Apps: An Empirical Assessment".

 ## Contents